Bachelor of Science in Education

-Middle childhood education majors also have the opportunity to live in the Partners in Context and Community residential living and learning community.
-PCC students live and learn together and gain teaching experience in a high-need urban school setting, beginning their first semester at BGSU.
+Middle childhood education majors also have the opportunity to live in the Educators in Context and Community residential living and learning community.
+ECCO students live and learn together and gain teaching experience in a high-need urban school setting, beginning their first semester at BGSU.

 Many education majors also take advantage of a wide variety of opportunities to study abroad.
 Each year about 50 education students go abroad for experiences ranging from several weeks in the summer to a full semester or academic year.